SchulzLab/SOS/README.md

 1. After downloading the SOS distribution, change into the directory cd SOS

-2. Then run the python script install_script.py to install the softwares (SEECER,OASES and SAILFISH)
+2. Then run the python script install_script.py to install the softwares (SEECER,OASES and SALMON)
 	```
 		python install_script.py -f <destination_folder>
 	```